henrykohl/MongoDB-Connector/README.md

            -----> Cloud service (Atlas)
   > If using Python-Client, we'll have to write down some sort of python scripts

-* Unified package -- Python package
+* Unified package -- Unified Python package
   > write down the code (follow the documentation guideline): 1.
 MongoDB 2.
 Cassandra 3.
 My-sql
   >
-  > --> single function -- passing: 1.
+  > --> single function -- passing different parameters: 1.
 URL 2.
-DB 3.
-Collection -- (e.g., `insert.data()`)

-## Code

-* 完成 `requirements.txt`、`requirements_dev.txt`、`setup.py`、`pyproject.toml`、`tox.ini`
-  > 在 cfg 檔案中 每一個 [] 後面對應的是 Key & value
+DB name 3.
+Collection -- (e.g., `insert_data()` to store a single row or multiple rows).
+So in such a way, we  can customize my code and publish the code in terms of the package.
   >
+  > We are going to create one python package.
+The python package name is a DB connector or MongoDB connector.
+Initially, we will write down the code for MongoDB inside our own customized package.
+We will customize all the steps whatever step is required for connecting with MongoDB.
+Customizing in such a way, we don't need to follow all the step again and again.
+We create our package.
+Inside the package, it means that inside the folder we will be having a python file.
+We will write down the MongoDB code in such a way.
+You can download the package.
+Then, you can utilize those thing in a unified manner.
+No need to follow all the step again and again (e.g., database creation, collection creation and all).

+## Code (54:50)

+* 完成 `requirements.txt`、`requirements_dev.txt`、`setup.py`、`pyproject.toml`、`tox.ini`，執行 `git push`
+  > ```bash
+  > git init
+  > git add .
+  > git commit -m "code updated"
+  > git config --global user.email "github郵箱地址"
+  > git config --global user.name "github帳號名稱"
+  > git branch -M main # 此步驟沒執行，git push 會出錯
+  > git remote add origin https://github.com/henrykohl
+  > git push -u origin main
+  > ```

+* code explanation
+  > (1:10:45) `requirements_dev.txt`: requirement for development environment. dsnpython -- for MongoDB. ensure -- use for ensuring something. pytest -- test for use cases. tox (用在tox.ini) --  using the tox, we can create a testing environment. black and flask8 -- linting tools. \n
+  > (1:14:55) `setup.py`: \
+  > (1:23:45) `setup.cfg`: 檔案中 每一個 tag/title - 也就是 [] - 後面對應的是 Key & value.
+It's just an extension of `setup.py`, representing a configuration of `setup.py`. \
-  > tox.ini (testing for development environment) are using for testing our code in local environment in a development environment if we want our code in a local environment or while we are going to integrate it.
-While performing this CI, I'm going to perform it by using the GitHub.
+  > (1:30:40) `tox.ini` (testing for development environment) are using for testing our code in local environment in a development environment if we want our code in a local environment or while we are going to integrate it.
+So, while performing this CI, I'm going to perform it by using the GitHub.
 GitHub is also having one service which provides us a server -- the service name is called GitHub Action.
+Once it creats the python environment, the first place it will create a python environment.
+Then, it will install the dependency inside that environment.
+In [testenv], `deps=...` will install the requirements_dev.txt.
+Finally, it's going to perform the following particular commands (`commands=...`). `flake8 src ...` means that going into the `src` folder, it is using the `flake8`. `mypy src/` means that checking `src/` we are using `mypy`. `mypy` is a linting tool, which is able to check whether the code is correct.
+Using `flake8` for all our code is following all the protocol or not.
+Again, we are going to do testing by using the tox.ini file. `pytest -v ...` will do unit testing and integration testing.
-Provide you the local environment for testing your application (the number of environments can be more than one).
+  > Provide you the local environment for testing your application (the number of environments can be more than one).
+We can create the environments for different versions.
 PS. `-v` is verbose -- whatever execution is happening in backend, you are going to see all the execution in your screen.
 PS. `--count` is the command line argument.
 PS.
 (E9, F63, ...) **PEP** they define the python protocol.
 PS. `--select ... --statistics` can be removed.
-  >
-  > mypi 是 linting tool: check the code whether it's correct or not.
+PS. `mypy` 是 linting tool: check the code whether it's correct or not. \
+  > (1:42:45)  `pyproject.toml`: the configuration is related to/ visible to our packages.

 * (1:44:35) 完成 `.github/workflows/ci.yaml`